 Secondary products are goods derived from primary products, including meat and milk, paper, and farmed fish.
 Table 3 provides a few examples of primary and secondary products.
 While the Ecological Footprint of a primary product is calculated from the global yield, the Footprint of a secondary product equals the Footprint of its parent primary product.
 In other words, the part of the Ecological Footprint of a primary product that is used for manufacturing a secondary product (e.g., cereals for pork meat or roundwood for paper) is shifted to the secondary (or daughter) product.
-While a primary product will have an identical Footprint regardless of its origin, the Footprint of a secondary product is only added to the total Footprint of consumption when traded; the Footprint of a secondary good that is produced but not traded is included in the processing Footprint of its parent product.
+While a primary product will have an identical Footprint regardless of its origin, the Footprint of a secondary product changes according to the conversion efficiency of a country.
+The Footprint of a secondary product is only added to the total Footprint of consumption when traded; the Footprint of a secondary good that is produced but not traded is included in the processing Footprint of its parent product.